yt-project/widgyts/paper/paper.md

 reduces the time to calculate the image in the browser.
 Finally, WebAssembly is executed in a sandboxed environment separate from other processes and is memory safe.
-At the time of writing, widgyts is the only webassembly-backed visualization widget in the python ecosystem.
+At the time of writing, widgyts is the only webassembly-native backed visualization widget in the python ecosystem.

 While yt can access data at an arbitrary location within the dataset, widgyts is structured to access any data within a 2D slice.
 Thus, only a slice of the